 Develop boundaries, and share them with peers.

 Work with your child to set some boundaries on when to text (time of day, not during school, etc.) and then how to let peers know their boundaries.
 For example, letting friends know, “I don’t group text,” or “I can’t respond to texts after 9 pm.” is helpful.
 Sharing these boundaries reduces their connectivity anxiety.
-For more on digital etiquette, see this article.

 Start small, and give them some initial guidance.